HEBECTA/BYE-WORLD/README.md

 # BYE-WORLD
 VERY FIRST ONE

-// shit I updated original master brench, not a copy !
+// shit previously I updated original master brench, not a copy !